-Classification and measurement
+a) Classification and measurement

-Currently the Council classifies its investment in listed and non-listed equity shares and listed debt instruments as available-for-sale (AFS) financial assets.
+Previously, the Council classified its investment in listed and non-listed equity shares and listed debt instruments as available-for-sale (AFS) financial assets.
 For the equity shares currently classified as AFS, the Council expects to continue measuring them at fair value through other comprehensive revenue and expense.
+For the purposes of this annual plan we have not buidgeted for any fair value gains or losses on these financial instruments.

 Loans as well as receivables are held to collect contractual cash flows and are expected to give rise to cash flows representing solely payments of principal and interest.
 The Council has analysed the contractual cash flow characteristics of those instruments and concluded they meet the criteria for amortised cost measurement under PBE IPSAS 41.
-Therefore, reclassification for these instruments is not required.
+Therefore, reclassification for these instruments is not required. b) Impairment

-Impairment